A complete step-by-step guide to integrate WordPress SAML SSO with Keycloak for secure Single Sign-On authentication.

-Are you looking to simplify your WordPress Keycloak SSO Login integration and make user authentication hassle-free?
-Keycloak WordPress SSO allows your users to log in to your WordPress site using their Keycloak credentials, making the login process simple and efficient.
 This guide will take you through the process of setting up Keycloak as your Identity Provider (IdP) and WordPress as your Service Provider (SP) using the Keywoot SAML SSO Plugin.
 Designed to simplify the Keycloak WordPress SSO setup, this guide provides clear and detailed instructions to ensure everything is configured smoothly, saving you time and effort.
+Check out our pricing plans to find the perfect solution for your needs.

 To connect your WordPress site with Keycloak, you’ll need to install a WordPress SAML SSO plugin.
 Here’s how: